 Brewing is the process of generating coffee using hot water and the coffee grounds.
 This is done when steeping coffee or when using an coffee maker.
 Brewing involves various factors such as ratio, temperature and the processing time.

 The brewing ratio is the ratio of water and coffee mass when extracting the coffee out of the two.
-The measurement used for the brewing ratio is grams per liter, or g/L. Some would still use the American standard for measuring ratio, which is x:x.
+The measurement used for the brewing ratio is grams per liter, or g/L. The best coffee brewing ratio is a matter of personal preference, but a good starting point is to use a ratio of 1:15, which means 1 gram of coffee to 15 grams of water.

 Brewing temperature is a term used for measuring the heat of the water used for extraction.
 The required temperature for brewing coffee from the coffee maker, or when steeping it.
 The right temperature when brewing should be around 92 to 96 degree Celsius.
 High temperature brewing releases the unique roasted flavor that coffee usually provides, while low temperature brewing focuses on tartness and fruitiness of the coffee ground.